LizAinslie/Lerna-Vue3-Electron-Web-App/README.md

 > getting them fixed eventually, and I'm accepting PRs, so contributions are
 > welcome and encouraged.

+## Features
+- 🚀 Built with Vite
+- 🧰 Typescript as a default

 ## License
 This template is licensed under the [MIT License](LICENSE), feel free to use it and change the license to anything permissible under the original terms of the